 Materials that come into contact with acidic liquids or gases corrode more quickly.
 Such acid environments are particularly harmful to materials because the concentration of hydrogen ions increases the more acidic an environment is.
 These hydrogen ions are responsible for acid corrosion.
 The lower the pH value of a liquid, the higher the corrosion rate.
 Corrosion therefore occurs more frequently in strong acids.
 Metals used in such environments must be field proven and be particularly corrosion-resistant.

 Pipelines are a typical example of such an environment.
 Liquids containing water with a low pH value flowing through such pipes can intensify the corrosion process on the material.
 It is therefore important that such pipelines are made of corrosion-resistant materials so that their functionality is maintained with as little maintenance as possible.
-A metal that is ideally suited for this purpose is Aluminium Bronze.
+A metal that is ideally suited for this purpose is Aluminum Bronze.

 Another such environment is the potash industry.
 The term "potash" refers to a group of potassium bearing minerals and chemicals.
 The compound potassium chloride is a dominant element and has a very corrosive effect on nearly any material – except the AMPCO-alloys.
 Potassium chloride has a pH value of less than 1 and is therefore very acidic.
 Indeed, the pH is so low that in combination with water and, even condensed water, it creates a very severe corrosion environment.
 In combination with high temperatures the corrosion rates can reach several mm/year.